adelciotto/goprotein/README.md

 ### Translate

 Translates a file containing packed DNA into proteins.
-This program is a WIP and currently just decodes the original DNA sequence and prints it to STDOUT.
+This program is a WIP and currently just prints the proteins to STDOUT.

 ```
 ./translate --input-file=<input-dna-file.dna>